Polar Bear Counting & Writing Mats for Preschoolers

 • Quiet area option

-Before you place the mats in the different centers, it is recommended that you introduce them to your preschoolers first.
+Before placing the mats in the various centers, it is recommended that you introduce them to your preschoolers first.
 Circle time might be the perfect time to do this.
 There is no point in placing them in centers if they don’t know how to use them first.

 An excellent way to do this is by:

-• Introduce the mats to the children and talk about each number and its different characteristics, such as its shape.
+• Introduce the mats to the children and discuss each number, highlighting its unique characteristics, such as its shape.

 • Talk about small and large numbers, such as number 2 having fewer pictures than number 5 because it is smaller.